ylgrgyq/resilience-for-clojure/README.md

   (resilience/recover-from RequestNotPermitted log-request-not-permitted-and-return-a-fallback-value)
   (resilience/recover log-unexpected-exception-and-return-a-fallback-value))

-;; or if you wish to handle several exceptions in the same way like what catching ;; multiple exception types in Java did
-;; you can list all exceptions you want to catch in `recover-from` and provide a ;; single handling function
+;; or if you wish to handle several exceptions in the same way like what catching multiple ;; exception types in Java did, you can list all exceptions you want to catch in `recover-from` ;; and provide a single handling function (resilience/execute
-(resilience/execute
   (do (do-something)
       (do-another-thing))